If a palmist were to read a common man’s hand today, he’d be baffled.

 Nonchalance for basic hygiene has kept us in good stead until now.
 But apart from our habit of enduring questionable hygiene practices on the streets since birth, there could be a positive reason as well.

-Think of the Indian Kitchen, where each spice used, each condiment pairing, has a logical culinary significance.
-The simplest of examples being the simplest of dishes, Aloo Jeera.
-While it is a delicious food pairing, there’s some science behind it too.
-The generous use of Jeera (cumin) relieves us from the flatulence inducing Aloo (potatoes).
+Think of the Indian Kitchen, where each spice used, each condiment pairing has a logical culinary significance.
+The simplest of examples being the simplest of dishes, Aaloo Jeera.
+Not only is it a brilliant pairing, the Jeera (cumin) relieves us from the flatulence inducing Aaloo (potatoes).

-Remember that painful needle prick we had in childhood?
+Remember that painful needle prick in we had in childhood?
 That dreaded booster vaccine.
-That moment when the first existential enquiry entered your head –
+The moment when the first existential inquiry entered you head –

 (Apart from the legitimate medical reasons of course!)

-Being a nation founded on faith, it doesn’t come as a surprise that faith healing and quackery still flourish in the country.
-What else could explain that Himalayan Jadi-Booti waalah’s tent, the white-bearded Hakim, and the peacock feather waving tantrics who even claim to be capable of scaring spirits away!
+Being a nation founded on faith, it doesn’t come as a surprise that faith healing and quackery still flourishes in the country.
+What else could explain that Himalayan Jadi Booti waalah’s tent, the white bearded Hakim, and the peacock feather waving tantriks who even claim to be capable of scaring spirits away.

-And with the diversity of healing methods available in India, the country seems to be in good health.
+And with the diversity of healing options available in India, the country seems to be in good health.

-Apart from chronic constipation and premature ejaculation of course, something that we blatantly advertise without a trace of cultural self-consciousness.
+Apart from the chronic constipation and premature ejaculation of course, something that we blatantly advertise without a trace of cultural self consciousness.
 Take a train ride to North India, peep outside the window, and the writing on the wall is bright, loud, and clear.

 But it’s one thing to be cocksure about our own immunity and another when the government leaves us to the strength of our internal mechanisms to fight deadly diseases.

-The magnitude of the tragedy grows in proportion to the callousness of the state.
-How else did we achieve pan-India malnourishment, a worrisome infant mortality rate, the anaemic state of women in the India beyond the reach of traditional media?
+The tragedy grows in magnitude in proportion to the callousness of the state.
+How else did we achieve pan-India undernourishment, a worrisome infant mortality, the anemic state of women ?

 We boast of the most polluted cities in the world, of drains for rivers and a haze for what should be a clear blue sky.